 You can contact me by e-mail directly from this site by clicking on “Contact.”
 I can also be reached at: email@example.com, or by phone: 707 888-0876.

 I am currently using Sony cameras.
 I know, not Canon, not Nikon, not serious.
 In my film days I was very happy with my Minolta 35 mm-format system, so it was not unnatural to switch over to Sony when I moved to digital.
 My reasoning was also influenced by bulk.
 I frequently hike at least moderate distances for some shoots.
 The weight of 2 or 3 lenses and the camera (and a few small accessories) in my backpack is not trivial.
 I always carry my tripod of course.
 The Alpha-100 seemed to me to be a reasonable compromise – very good quality, easier to port around, and by the way considerably less expensive than the top two.
 The latter was especially relevant given my experience with developing technologies of all types: upgrades will soon follow.
-Indeed I now mostly use my newer Alpha-900, heavier than the A-100 but still lighter in weight and cheaper than competitors.
+Indeed I subsequently moved up to the Alpha-900, heavier than the A-100 but still lighter in weight and cheaper than competitors.
 My workhorse lenses include the Sony-Zeiss F2.8 24-70 mm zoom, and the Sony G F4.5-5.6 70-300 mm zoom.
-I am very happy with this system.
+I was very happy with this system.

-The big advantage of the A-900 with its 24.6 megapixel count and full sensor size is, of course, that I can print bigger.
-The A-100 was limiting, especially with any significant cropping, which I did frequently in my early days of digital work.
-I am now much better at achieving close to optimal cropping in the field.
-Nevertheless, more information is always better than less.
-One note of caution: wow does it (large raw file) slow up my computer.
+The big advantage of the A-900 with its 24.6 megapixel count and full sensor size was, of course, that I can print bigger.
+Recently (June 2013) I switched to the Sony a99.
+Why?
+Because of video.
+The a900 was released just before most high-end DSLR's added HD video capabilities.
+I am convinced that the best way to tell a story is will multi-media - stills, text and video.
+I am doing that now.
+Look for these on my site in the coming months.
+Also, I couldn't be more enthused about the electronic viewfinder.
 I will add one last note about equipment.
 This may sound like a justification statement, but the sentiment is true.
 Talented artists make good pictures.
 Every photographer displaying his/her work has been asked countless times about the equipment he/she uses, the implication being that Nikon/Canon is primarily responsible for the high quality shot.
 My good and bad shots have little or nothing to do with Sony (although again, high detail in large print sizes is a function of sensor size and megapixel count).
-One of my goals is to take high quality fine art photos with my travel point-and-shoot camera, or even my i-Phone.
+One of my goals is to take high quality fine art photos with my travel point-and-shoot camera (currently a FujiFilm 10x), or even my i-Phone.
 Most accomplished photographers achieve this, no problem.
-Over the next several weeks I will try to post a few of these shots.
+I have suggested on this site that I would post some iPhone pics - I guess I lied.
+I can't seem to talk (on the phone), chew gum and take pictures at the same time.
+Damn aging!!
+I have, however, put up some FujiFilm JPEGs - no one will ever know.